Dollar spot: Disease cycle

 The pathogen overwinters and survives unfavorable periods as dormant mycelium on infected plants and plant debris.
 In addition to mycelium, dollar spot survives harsh environments in stromata on leaf surfaces.
 Apothecia occasionally are formed by the pathogen, but are sterile.
 Sexual spores have not yet been discovered in North America.

 Dissemination of the pathogen is restricted to the movements of infected leaf debris via equipment, people, animals, wind, or water.
 When environmental conditions become favorable for pathogen activity (warm, humid, high moisture in canopy), the dormant mycelia and stromata on the infected debris resume growing on the plant tissues.
 If moisture is sufficient in the turf canopy, mycelium can begin to penetrate new leaves and new host, causing infection.

 Environment

 Prolonged periods of high humidity are required for the disease to infect, and infection may occur from late spring through late autumn.
 Conducive temperatures for dollar spot range anywhere between 59 and 86 F; different biotypes of the pathogen infect at different temperatures.
 Dew formation, which is driven by warm temperatures and high humidity levels during the day, followed by cool nights, enhances disease development.
 Dollar spot is more severe in dry soils, yet the disease requires high moisture in the turf canopy to thrive.
 Low nitrogen fertility can increase dollar spot susceptibility of the turfgrass.
-Nitrogen stress can contribute to disease severity because plants that lack nitrogen are more likely to develop weakened, senescent foliagethat is more vulnerable to infection than plants with adequate N levels.
+Nitrogen stress can contribute to disease severity because plants that lack nitrogen are more likely to develop weakened, senescent foliage that is more vulnerable to infection than plants with adequate N levels.